Magnetic topological insulator

-Magnetic topological insulators are three dimensional magnetic materials with a non-trivial topological index protected by a symmetry other than time-reversal.
+In physics, magnetic topological insulators are three dimensional magnetic materials with a non-trivial topological index protected by a symmetry other than time-reversal.
+This type of material conducts electricity on its outer surface, but its volume behaves like an insulator.

 In contrast with a non-magnetic topological insulator, a magnetic topological insulator can have naturally gapped surface states as long as the quantizing symmetry is broken at the surface.
 These gapped surfaces exhibit a topologically protected half-quantized surface anomalous Hall conductivity ($e^2/2h$) perpendicular to the surface.
 The sign of the half-quantized surface anomalous Hall conductivity depends on the specific surface termination.